siddhu1716/AI-Enabled-Student-Tracking-System/README.md

 ## Overview

-I have chosen the computer vision task i.e Task-2
+we have chosen the problem statement of An AI-Based Student Tracking System To Monitor His/Her Behaviour

-This repository contains the submission for the Precog-2024 recruitment task by Nampalli Shiva Kumar, a B. Tech CSE - AIML student from MLR Institute of Technology.
-The project encompasses solutions to three task-specific questions demonstrating proficiency in machine learning and computer vision.
+This repository contains the submission for our project by Nampalli Shiva Kumar and Team, a B. Tech CSE - AIML student from MLR Institute of Technology.
+The project encompasses solution to problems demonstrating proficiency in machine learning and computer vision.

 ### Submitted By

-- **Name:** Nampalli Shiva Kumar
+- **Name:** Nampalli Shiva Kumar (Team-11)
 - **Program:** B. Tech CSE - AIML
 - **Institution:** MLR Institute of Technology
 - **Contact:**